itratfazal-ioer/Urban-Structure-and-Policy/TrainingData_buildingClassification/Building_Typology.md

 ## 12. Outbuildings
 #### Code NG, Type 99
-These are small secondary structures attached to or next to the main building.
+Outbuildings are small secondary structures attached to or next to the main building.
 They are typically used as garages, storage units, or utility spaces.
 Outbuildings are often single-story and have a simple rectangular footprint with flat roof.
 They are not used for living purposes but support the main residential or commercial function of the adjacent building.

 ![Typology 3 Map](path/to/map3.png)